-People often ask why they are not losing weight after working so hard and persevering in their diet.
+And people often ask why they are not losing weight after working out so hard and persevering in their diet.
 The answer is pretty simple, and it has to do with the most fundamental principle of weight control.
 It revolves, unsurprisingly, around calories.
 And at A Lean Life, we know that counting calories works.

 Why does counting calories work?

 There are many ways to measure energy and different manifestations of energy.
 One of them is heat, and the word calorie comes from the Latin word calor, meaning heat.
 Calories are a measure of how much energy is required to create a given amount of heat.

 ✦ Some links on this page are affiliate links.
 This means that if you click one of these links, we may earn a commission at no extra cost to you.

 How Many Calories Are in 1 pound of Fat?

 There are 3,500 calories in 1 pound of fat.
 So if you want to set a solid weight loss goal of 1 pound each week for 16 weeks, you would need to be at a calorie deficit of ~ 3,500 calories per week for 16 weeks.
 Very doable.

 An effective way to do this is as follows: